-8.1 We warrant that on completion of delivery in accordance with clause 4, the Goods shall:
+8.1 We warrant that on completion of delivery in accordance with clause 4 and for a period of months from the date of delivery, the Goods shall:

-8.1.1 comply in all material respects with the description of the Goods comprised in the Quote; and
+8.1.1 comply in all material respects with the description of the Goods comprised in the Quote (and any relevant Specification); and

 8.1.2 be free from material defects in design, material and workmanship.

 8.2 Business customers: We give no other warranty (and exclude any warranty, term or condition that would otherwise be implied) as to the quality of the Goods or their fitness for any purpose.

 8.3 Consumers: the warranty set out in clause 8.1 is in addition to Your statutory rights.
 We are under a legal duty to supply Goods that are in conformity with this Contract.
 See below for a summary of Your key legal rights in relation to the Goods.
 Nothing in these Conditions will affect your legal rights.